What does Kusenaoshi mean?

 Ceramic holders are the most common type available in the matcha market.
 They excel at reshaping the outer form of the whisk and typically feature elegant designs that complement traditional tea settings.

 These holders provide a stable, weighted base that keeps the whisk secure while drying.
 Their smooth interior surface allows water to drain naturally without catching on the bamboo fibers.
+Ceramic kusenaoshi resist moisture absorption, making them easy to clean and maintain.
+The material’s density provides excellent structural support for maintaining tine curvature.

 Wooden Kusenaoshi

 Many traditional tea practitioners prefer wooden kusenaoshi for their ability to maintain the precise spacing between individual tines.
 This attention to detail reflects the deep respect for tea utensils in Japanese culture.
+Wooden holders are lightweight and provide a natural aesthetic that harmonizes with bamboo whisks.

 The Role of Kusenaoshi in Matcha Quality